• Menu

 Introduced by Kansas State University in 1963, it’s now one of the most popular watermelons in the world.

-Dark Belle – oblong icebox-sized, green-black rind
+Dark Belle – oblong icebox-size, green-black rind

-Densuke – ice-box size; dark green-black rind
+Densuke – icebox-size, dark green-black rind

 Grown on Japan’s northern island of Hokkaido, Densuke watermelons have a very dark green (“black”) rind and are known to be very sweet.
 Grown in limited numbers, they can sell for extremely high prices (several hundred U.S. dollars), in Japan, with one once selling at auction for more than $6,000 (U.S.).
 The variety has been called both “the black watermelon” and “the world’s most expensive watermelon.”